Shivakiar Ibrahim: Marriages

 Princess Shivakiar first married her first cousin once removed Prince Ahmed Fuad (first cousin of her father), who later became the King of Egypt, on 30 May 1895 at the Abbasiya Palace.
 Fuad and Shivakiar had been no match whatsoever to each other, because at the time of their marriage, Shivakiar was one of the richest women in Egypt, while Prince Fuad's gambling debts had almost bankrupted him.
-She gave birth to a son, Ismail, born in Naples in 1896, and died in infancy at Alexandria on 6 July 1897, and a daughter, Fawkia Hanim, born on 6 October 1896 in the Saffron Palace.
+She was mother of a son, Ismail, born in Naples in 1896, and died in infancy at Alexandria on 6 July 1897, and a daughter, Fawkia Hanim, born on 6 October 1897 in the Saffron Palace.

 Prince Fuad was deeply attached to his wife, but in May 1898, three years after their marriage the princess obliged him to divorce her and embarked on the series of matrimonial ventures which resulted in her having four successive husbands and three divorces.
-The divorce was a result of a dispute of her brother, Prince Ahmad Saif ud-din Ibrahim Bey with Fuad, after which her brother shot Fuad in the throat.
+The divorce was a result of a dispute of her brother, Prince Ahmad Saif ud-din with Fuad, after which her brother shot Fuad in the throat.
 He survived, but carried that scar the rest of his life.
+She then went on to marry four times and had numerous affairs.

 Shivakiar's second husband was Raouf Thabet Bey.
 She married him on 14 March 1900, and divorced him three years later in 1903.
 She then married Seyfullah Yousri Pasha on 2 January 1904.
-He was the first Egyptian ambassador to Washington, D.C., and had been married to Mahmoud Sami el-Baroudi's daughter, Samira Hanim.
-They had a daughter Sarwat Hanim, who married Prince Amr Ibrahim.
+He was the first Egyptian ambassador to Washington, D.C., and had been married to Mahmoud Sami el-Baroudi's daughter, Samira Hanim, and with whom he had a daughter Sarwat Hanim, who married Prince Amr Ibrahim.

 With Seyfullah, Shivakiar had a daughter, Lutfia Hanim, born in 1905, and a son, Wahid Yousri Bey.
 Shivakiar divorced him on 10 January 1916, after which he married Princess Zainab Hanim, the daughter of Prince Ibrahim Hilmy, Fuad's elder brother, and had two daughters, Nimet Hanim and Nevine Hanim.

 Shivakiar married her fourth husband Selim Khalil Bey on 5 July 1917.
+He was the son of Halil Pasha, one of the most prominent Turkish painters and was sixteen years her junior.
 With him, she had a son, Muhammad Wahideldin Selim.
 Shivakiar divorced him on 2 March 1925, and married her last husband, Ilhami Hüseyin Pasha (1899–1992), son of Hafız Hüseyin Pasha and Gülnev Hanım in 1927.
+He was an employee of a bank in Istanbul.
+She took him back to Egypt, where she managed to take the title of pasha for him from King Fuad.

 Her elder daughter, Princess Fawkia Hanim married Mahmoud Fakhry Pasha on 12 May 1919.
 She died in 1974.
 Her younger daughter, Lutfia Hanim's husband was Ahmed Hassanein, an Egyptian courtier, diplomat, politician, and geographic explorer.
 Hassanein was the tutor, Chief of the Diwan and Chamberlain to King Farouk.
 The two married in 1926, and had two sons.
 The marriage, however, ended in divorce.